 In order to maximise the returns from short-term investments and cash deposits, the Council invests any temporarily surplus funds in its bank accounts along with any surplus funds in the Gwynedd Pension Fund bank accounts.
 An appropriate share of the interest earned is paid to the Pension Fund and any losses on investment are shared with the Pension Fund in the same proportion.
 Due to the nature of the banking arrangements, any surplus cash in the Pension Fund bank accounts is not transferred to the Council's bank accounts.
-As the short-term investments are made in the name of Gwynedd Council, they are shown in full on the Council's Balance Sheet.
-The Pension Fund element of the short-term investments and cash deposits at 31 March 2021 was \pounds 12.5m (\pounds 8.2m at 31 March 2020).

 Deposits are not made with banks and financial institutions unless they are rated independently and meet the Council's credit criteria.
 The Council has also set limits as to the maximum percentage of deposits placed with any one class of financial institution.
 In addition, the Council invests an agreed percentage of funds in the money markets to provide diversification.
-Money market funds chosen all have AAA ratingfrom a leading ratings agency.
-The Council believes it has managed its exposure to credit risk, and has had only one experience of default or uncollectable deposits when Heritable Bank went into administration in 2008.
-Full details can be seen in Note 27.
+Money market funds chosen all have AAA rating from a leading ratings agency.